-“This was a union-organized sick-out, a sick-out is a form of strike, and a teacher strike is illegal in the Commonwealth of Virginia,” Liberty Justice Center senior attorneys Daniel Suhr and Brian Kelsey wrote in a demand letter addressed to district union and administration leaders.
+“This was a union-organized sick-out, a sick-out is a form of strike, and a teacher strike is illegal in the Commonwealth of Virginia,” Liberty Justice Center senior attorney Daniel Suhr wrote in a demand letter addressed to district union and administration leaders.

 The Fairfax Education Association represents 4,000 of the roughly 25,000 teachers and staff working in the Fairfax County school system, which serves 187,000 students and is the nation’s 10th largest.
 It is affiliated with the National Education Association, whose president has called for more teacher strikes.

 The Fairfax union has pushed to continue virtual learning throughout the 2020-21 school year due to pandemic concerns.
 In October, administrators wanted teachers to start imminently a phased-in return to two days a week of in-person learning, according to published news reports.

 “More and more studies are showing the tremendous drop in academic performance that is accompanying forced virtual learning,” said Daniel Suhr, senior attorney in the matter.
 “Our nation’s students need to be in school, not used as pawns in union negotiations.
 The FEA must not only be called out, but also prevented from repeating its recent illegal strike.
 It is time for unions and administrators to be held accountable for this and similar efforts across the country.
 Kids have to come first.”